7 VS Code Debugging Tips That Most Developers Skip

 4. launch.json Configurations

-If you're pressing F5 and fighting with the wrong interpreter or environment, you haven't configured launch.json properly.
+If you are pressing F5 and fighting with the wrong interpreter or environment, you have not configured launch.json properly.

 Create .vscode/launch.json with: